RibbonCommunications/webrtc-distant-js/packages/distant-remote-readme.md

 ```

 ### Opening web pages
 distant-remote is capable of opening webpages directly on the system where it runs.
+Pages will be opened using the client's **default browser**.
 This can be achieved by doing the following:

 ```javascript
 distantRemote.openBrowser('https://google.com')